Burnley F.C.: Beginnings and the first major honours (1882–1946)

-Harry Windle was named chairman in 1909, after which the club's finances turned around.
+Harry Windle was named chairman in 1909, under whom the club's finances improved.
 In 1910, the Burnley directors changed the club's colours from green to claret and blue, and appointed John Haworth as the team's new manager.
 In 1912–13, the side won promotion to the first tier, and the following season, Burnley won their first major honour, beating Liverpool in the 1914 FA Cup final.
 Bert Freeman scored the only goal as Burnley became the first club to defeat five top tier sides in one cup season.
 Tommy Boyle became the first captain to receive the trophy from a reigning monarch, King George V. The team finished second to West Bromwich Albion in 1919–20, before winning their first ever First Division championship in 1920–21.
 Burnley lost the opening three games but went unbeaten in the following 30 league matches, setting an English record.
 Nine seasons later, the team were relegated to the Second Division.
 They struggled in the second tier and avoided a further relegation in 1931–32 by two points.
 The years through to the outbreak of the Second World War were characterised by mid-table league finishes.